Claims & Litigation Management - Breakfast and Welcome

 Insurance Coverage - Break

-Insurance Coverage - Avoiding General Verdicts and Asking a Jury to Divvy Up Damages Between Covered and Uncovered
+Insurance Coverage - Session 3 - Avoiding General Verdicts and Asking a Jury to Divvy Up Damages Between Covered and Uncovered

 Elizabeth Ahlstrand, Gfeller Laurie LLP

 Jasmina Richter, Sanders & Parks, P.C.

 When a general verdict is returned by a jury, there is no way to decipher which amounts are attributed to covered versus uncovered claims.
 Such a general verdict impairs the insurer's ability to protect its interest and the insured's ability to prove entitlement to coverage.
 It often leads to subsequent litigation to accomplish an allocation which can be difficult and expensive.